-F-3a(2) External Communications Have access to telephone(s) to summon emergency assistance.
+F-3a(2) External Communications Hazardous waste handling personnel at OB/OD areas will have access to telephone(s) to summon emergency assistance.
 These phones are located:

 - Demolition/Rifle Range In Building 3230 (Office Area) - Ammunition Burning Grounds In Building 2908 (Office Area) and on a telephone pole located in the ABG proper.